Albert-029/V8Engine/README.md

 * Debug Menu
 * Environment customization

+## Usage

 ### Installation

 Download the zip file and unzip it.
-Open the folder, execute the .exe and enjoy!
+Open the folder, execute the .exe and enjoy Tonic Engine!

 IMPORTANT: *Do not modify, change or add any folder or file (unless specified) as you might not be able to execute the application.*